Grievance (SHRA) Policy #615

 Employee Appeals & Grievances, OSP Manual § 7, pp. 26-35;

 Grievance (SAAO-II & Other EHRA Employees) Policy #614

 The University of North Carolina School of the Arts (“UNCSA”) encourages employees to bring forward concerns about work related issues in a constructive and orderly way.
 Employees should actively seek resolution of grievances within their work units by initiating discussions of their concerns with their immediate supervisors within reasonable time frames.
 Should direct communication between an employee and the supervisor not produce a resolution of an employee’s concerns, the employee has available a formal grievance procedure designed to provide a fair review of the matter and to stimulate recommendations for the resolution of the grievance.

-Follow this link to view the SPA Grievance policy through the Office of State Human Resources (OSHR):
+Follow this link to view the SHRA Grievance policy through the Office of State Human Resources (OSHR):